An ideal private school choice for children with dyslexia

 Empowering students with dyslexia

 Children with dyslexia flourish in our small, nurturing educational setting.
-At The Jones-Gordon School, all students learn in small classes (6-10 max.) so lessons can easily be differentiated and personalized attention is the norm.
+At The Jones-Gordon School, all students learn in small classes so lessons are easily be differentiated and personalized attention is the norm.
 With full-time access to assitive technology in every classroom, accomodation is the rule rather than the exception.

 During the daily FLEX hour, students with dyslexia learn to their highest potential, with the assistance of certified reading instructors and speech/language and occupational therapists.
 These specialists can also address the many challenges that often co-occur with dyslexia, such as difficulty with handwriting (dysgraphia) and math (dyscalculia).